 Getting your gear together as you get ready for your trip can be exciting.
 Below are some explanations and examples of gear we get the most questions about.
 There are many different brands, styles, materials and designs out there that will work just fine for our programs.

 If you have questions, please let us know.

 A 50 liter backpacking pack should be large enough to fit all necessary items.
 Keep weight of fully packed pack around 30 pounds.
 Duffel bags should be used for our Hawaii & Kauai trip only.

 The sleeping bag you choose will depend on the destination.
-The Wild Traveler recommends a 25 – 45 degree Fahrenheit rated mummy-style sleeping bag for our Hawaii & Kauai, Malaysia and Costa Rica trip and a 0 to 15 degree bag for our Ecuador trip.
+The Wild Traveler recommends a 25 – 45 degree Fahrenheit rated mummy-style sleeping bag for all of our trips.
 Synthetic bags tend to be a little bulkier, whereas goose down bags will pack down small – great when you have a limited amount of space.
 Both work well.